 Nonprofit Policies

-A nonprofit organization is only as strong as its policies and its practices in adhering to those policies.
-All too often when nonprofits encounter legal trouble, it’s because they didn’t have the right policy in place or no one was holding the organization accountable to those policies.
-A nonprofit’s policies are a key part of the guiding documents for how the organization operates and an important part of reducing risk to the organization.
+A nonprofit organization is only as strong as its policies and its daily practices to adhere to those policies.
+All too often when organizations encounter legal trouble, it’s because they didn’t have the right policy in place or organizational leaders, or staff, failed to follow the policies.
+These policies are a key part of the guiding documents for how the organization operates and an important part of reducing risk to the organization.

 Sarbanes-Oxley Policy